mattdiamond/Recorderjs/README.md

 rec.pause()
 ```

 **pause** will keep the stream and monitoring alive, but will not be recording the buffers.
-Will raise the pause event.
+Will call the `onpause` callback when paused.
 Subsequent calls to **resume** will add to the current recording.

 ```js
 rec.resume()
 ```

 **resume** will resume the recording if paused.
-Will raise the resume event.
+Will call the `onresume` callback when recording is resumed.

 ```js
 rec.setRecordingGain( gain )